 ESCP’s London Campus has an extremely active Student Clubs & Societies scene, allowing for a rich extra-curricular experience alongside classes.

-What does being a member of the Cheer Up! society mean to you?
+- What does being a member of the Sharing Hope Society mean to you?